AI Glossary

 Data Augmentation

 Techniques used to increase the amount and variety of training data for AI models by creating modified versions of existing data.
-This can improve model performance and generalization.
+This can improve model performance and generalization, especially in image and speech recognition tasks.

 Data Automation

-The process of using technology to automatically handle data-related tasks, such as collecting, organizing, and processing data, reducing the need for manual work.
+The process of using technology to automatically handle data-related tasks, such as collecting, organizing, and processing data, reducing the need for manual work and improving efficiency.

 Data Center

 Large facilities that house the computer systems, servers, and infrastructure needed for large-scale AI operations.
-They provide the physical space, power, and cooling for AI computing.
+They provide the physical space, power, and cooling for AI computing, and are critical for cloud services.

 Data Cleaning